-We have had discussions at an SLT regarding external tutoring and decided to use our own staff rather than external programmes.
+We have had discussions as an SLT regarding external tutoring and decided to use our own staff rather than external programmes.

 We wanted to ensure value for money.
-Our staff already know our pupils and our curriculum approach and so are able to fill the gaps in learning more easily.
+Our staff already know our pupils.
+They have built up relationships with pupils and understand the best ways for pupils to learn.
+Our curriculum approach and so are able close / narrow the gaps in learning more easily.
 Our success is built on our consistency of approach and are teams who work very closely together.